-- 1) A student who is absent from school for a valid reason on the day an assessment task is due to be handed in has the responsibility to ensure that the entire work is submitted to the relevant class teacher by 9.00 am on the due date, or to ensure a parent notifies the school by telephone by 9:00 am on the day the assessment task is due: - to speak to the relevant Head Teacher to make arrangements for the task to be submitted by email or by delivery to the school's Front Office on that day - to inform the Head Teacher that they will be unable to submit the task on that day, and give an anticipated date of when the task will be submitted.
+- 1) A student who is absent from school for a valid reason on the day an assessment task is due to be handed in has the responsibility to ensure that the entire work is submitted to the relevant class teacher by 8.45 am on the due date, or to ensure a parent notifies the school by telephone by 8:45 am on the day the assessment task is due: - to speak to the relevant Head Teacher to make arrangements for the task to be submitted by email or by delivery to the school's Front Office on that day or

+• to inform the Head Teacher that they will be unable to submit the task on that day, and give an anticipated date of when the task will be submitted.

-On the day of their return to school, the student must see the Deputy Principal or Principal to submit an Illness / Misadventure Application Form (sample form on pages 25, 26) and to provide evidence of the facts, detailing why the circumstances prevented them from submitting the task on time (see 2.8.1 above).
+On the day of their return to school, the student must see the Deputy Principal to submit an Illness / Misadventure Application Form (sample form below) and to provide evidence of the facts, detailing why the circumstances prevented them from submitting the task on time.
 Details can be supplied on a confidential basis where necessary.
-Students who submit an application on the grounds of illness MUST provide a medical certificate for the relevant time period (see 2.8.1 above).
+Students who submit an application on the grounds of illness MUST provide a medical certificate for the relevant time period.

-A reduction of 20% per day from the original submission date will be recorded for the task if no Illness / Misadventure Application Form is submitted by the student to explain their absence, or the Illness / Misadventure Application submitted by the student is not approved (see 2.17).
+A reduction of 20% per day from the original submission date will be recorded for the task if no Illness / Misadventure Application Form is submitted by the student to explain their absence, or the Illness / Misadventure Application submitted by the student is not approved.

-A student who is absent from school for a valid reason on the day of an assessment task MUST ensure a parent notifies the school by telephone by 9:00 am on the day of the assessment task to inform the relevant Head Teacher that they will be unable to complete the task on that day, and give an anticipated date for their return to school.
+2) A student who is absent from school for a valid reason on the day of an assessment task MUST ensure a parent notifies the school by telephone by 8:45 am on the day of the assessment task to inform the relevant Head Teacher that they will be unable to complete the task on that day, and give an anticipated date for their return to school.

-On the day of their return to school, the student must see the Deputy Principal or Principal to submit an Illness / Misadventure Application Form (sample form on pages 26, 27) and to provide evidence of the facts, detailing why the circumstances prevented them from attempting the task (see 3.8.1 above).
+On the day of their return to school, the student must see the Deputy Principal or Principal to submit an Illness / Misadventure Application Form and to provide evidence of the facts, detailing why the circumstances prevented them from attempting the task.
 Details can be supplied on a confidential basis where necessary.
-Students who submit an application on the grounds of illness MUST provide a medical certificate certifying the illness occurred on the day of the assessment task (see 3.8.1 above).
+Students who submit an application on the grounds of illness MUST provide a medical certificate certifying the illness occurred on the day of the assessment task.

-The student must be prepared to sit for the task, or if deemed appropriate, a substitute task, on the day of their return to school (see 2.12).
+The student must be prepared to sit for the task, or if deemed appropriate, a substitute task, on the day of their return to school.

-During major examinations (see 2.10 below), students must be prepared to undertake an examination on the school day following the expiry of their medical certificate.
+During major examinations, students must be prepared to undertake an examination on the school day following the expiry of their medical certificate.
 Students MUST contact the Deputy Principal to organise the date for any re-scheduled examinations.
 It is expected that re-scheduled examinations will be undertaken within the major examination period.

-A mark of ZERO will be recorded for the task if no Illness / Misadventure Application Form is submitted by the student to explain their absence, or the Illness / Misadventure Application submitted by the student is not approved (see 2.17).
+A mark of ZERO may be recorded for the task if no Illness / Misadventure Application Form is submitted by the student to explain their absence, or the Illness / Misadventure Application submitted by the student is not approved.